Veronika Jaruskova violin

 “The world’s most exciting string quartet?
 Well, they suit the tagline better than most.
 Their tone is large, quasi-orchestral.
 They take risks.
 Above all, they play with passion.”

 In 2007, the Cologne Philharmonic nominated the Quartet as ECHO Rising Stars, resulting in a tour to major concert halls worldwide.
-The Quartet took part in the BBC New Generation Artists scheme from 2007–2009, and in 2010 was awarded the 2010 Special Ensemble Scholarship of the Borletti-Buitoni Trust.
-The 2010/11 season saw the Quartet begin a three-year residency as Artists in Residence of Glasgow Royal Concert Halls.
+The Quartet took part in the BBC New Generation Artists scheme between 2007-2009, and in 2010 it was awarded the Special Ensemble Scholarship of the Borletti-Buitoni Trust.

 The Quartet takes its name from the Czech composer Pavel Haas (1899-1944) who was imprisoned at Theresienstadt in 1941 and tragically died at Auschwitz three years later.
 His legacy includes three wonderful string quartets.